Feminizing the Forehead (Reduction & Contouring)

 Forehead feminization is one of the most important surgical procedures included in facial feminization surgery (FFS) because the forehead encompasses almost 35-40% of the entire face surface, and essentially dominates and aesthetically balances all other facial features.

-The aim of forehead feminization via contouring and reduction within the context of facial feminization is to create a more feminine, “softer” forehead, and reduce the heavy appearance of the male brow.
+The aim of forehead feminization via contouring and reduction within the context of facial gender confirmation is to create a more feminine, “softer” forehead, and reduce the heavy appearance of the male brow.
 Contouring, along with scalp advancement (hairline lowering) significantly changes the look of a male forehead to become more naturally feminine in appearance.
 Additionally, any existing congenital facial asymmetries can also be improved by forehead contouring.
 The procedure shapes the forehead and the bones around the eye sockets, minimizing the heavier bony ridge of a masculine-looking forehead.
 Contouring “opens up” the appearance of the eyes, helping to transform and feminize the forehead.

 The procedure begins with an incision either right at, or just behind, the hairline – depending on whether or not the hairline position needs to be repositioned.
 The exact procedure varies from patient to patient, but most often the brow bone is osteotomized and reconstructed to reduce the size of the forehead, and the orbital bones are shaped to modify masculine characteristics.
 The frontal bone (between the eyebrows) is removed, shaped, and then reattached so that it does not interfere with the underlying sinus cavity.
 Forehead contouring is often performed in conjunction with a brow lift or hairline restoration because of the location where the incisions are made.